On finite dimensional representations of finite W-superalgebras: Introduction

-The finite W-superalgebras are mathematically a super generalization of the finite W-algebras.
-They are closely related to the supersymmetric field theories in physics as well as Lie superalgebras.
-Generalizing the groundbreaking work \cite{Pr1} of Premet in non-super case, Wang and Zhao in \cite{WZ} gave a mathematical definition to finite W-superalgebras from the modular representation theory of Lie superalgebras.
-In the present paper we study the finite dimensional irreducible representations of finite W-superalgebras.
-Let $\mathrm{Irr}^{\mathrm{fin}}(\mathcal{W})$ stand for the set consist of their isomorphism classes.
-In \cite{BBG} and \cite{BG}, the authors give a Yangian presentation of the W-superalgebra corresponding to a principal nilpotent orbit in the general Lie superalgebras.
-Relying on this explicit presentation, they gave a description of $\mathrm{Irr}^{\mathrm{fin}}(\mathcal{W})$ and further detailed information on their highest weight structure.
-A Amitsur-Levitzki identity was proved for W-superalgebras associated with principal nilpotent orbits for $Q(N)$ in \cite{PS1}.
-Then the authors obtain that any irreducible representation of these W-superalgebras is finite dimensional.
-These results seem to indicate that the representation theory of the finite W-superalgebras is quite different from that of finite W-algebras.
-Presenting a set of generators of the W-superalgebras associated to the minimal nilpotent orbits, Zeng and Shu constructed irreducible representations of them with dimension 1 or 2, see \cite{ZS}.
-However unlike in the case of finite W-algebras, some fundamental problems in representation theory of general finite W-superalgebras are still open.
-In \cite{SX} the authors generalize the Losev's Poisson geometric approach to the super case and make a step to give a classification of finite dimensional irreducible representation of general finite W-superalgebras.
-In this article we make a progress to this problem, by proving Premet's conjecture for Lie superalgebras of basic types.
-In particular, we classify the finite dimensional simple $\mathcal{W}$-supermodules with integral central character and obtain an algorithm to compute their character in the basic type \Rmnum{1} case.
+Brown, Brundan and Goodwin \cite{BBG,BG} gave a Yangian presentation of W-superalgebras corresponding to principal nilpotent elements in the general linear Lie superalgebras.
+Relying on this explicit presentation, they gave a description of $\mathrm{Irr}^{\mathrm{fin}}(\mathcal{W})$ and further detailed information on their highest weight structures.
+Poletaeva and Serganova \cite{PS1} proved an Amitsur-Levitzki identity for the W-superalgebras associated to principal nilpotent elements in the queer Lie superalgebras.
+They obtained that any irreducible representation is finite dimensional.
+These results indicate that the representation theory of finite W-superalgebras is quite different from that of finite W-algebras.
+By giving an explicit description of the structure of W-superalgebras associated to minimal nilpotent elements, Zeng and Shu \cite{ZS} constructed their irreducible representations with dimension 1 or 2.
+Recently, Chen \cite{Ch} investigated the Whittaker category $\mathcal{N}$ for basic Lie superalgebras.
+Through Skryabin's equivalence, the category $\mathcal{N}$ is equivalent to $\mathcal{W}$-Mod when $\mathcal{W}$ is associated to a principal nilpotent $e$.

+However, unlike the case of finite W-algebras, some fundamental problems in the representation theory of finite W-superalgebras are still open in general.
+In \cite{SX}, Shu and the author generalized Losev's Poisson geometric approach to the super case and made a step to give a classification of finite dimensional irreducible representations of finite W-superalgebras in a more general setting.
+In this article we make a progress to this problem by proving Premet's conjecture for the W-superalgebras of basic Lie superalgebras.
+In particular, we classify the finite dimensional simple $\mathcal{W}$-supermodules with integral central character and obtain an algorithm to compute their characters in the basic type \Rmnum{1} case.

-We hope that the readers could feel from here that the difference between representation theory of finite W-algebras and W-superalgebras probably not exceeds that between representation theory of Lie algebras and Lie superalgebras.
+We hope that the readers could be convinced that the difference between finite W-algebras and W-superalgebras probably not exceeds that between Lie algebras and Lie superalgebras.